immersed-web/samVR/README.md

-# OrigoShift
+# SamVR
-OrigoShift is a solution for live streaming several 360-video camera streams with the ability for visitors to jump between cameras in a "google street view" fashion.
-This is paired with the ability for users to enter a 3D-environment as avatars and interact with each other.
+SamVR is a system for letting users create and share 3D environments.
+Users can enter the created 3D-environments as avatars and interact with each other.
 The system is implemented using web technologies.
 The client side consists of a website running in a browser.

 Some of the key features:
 - Visitors can use VR headset or desktop computer
-- Live streaming of multiple 360-cameras
-- Visitors can freely jump between cameras similar to google street view
-- Admin can upload a 3D-model (.glb) to be used as VR/3D environment
+- Creators can upload a 3D-model (.glb) to be used as VR/3D environment
+- Creators can upload assets in the form of 3D-models, images, videos and documents and place them in the 3D-environment.
 - Visitors can enter the 3D evironment, where they can move around and talk to each other.
 - Avatars in 3D evironment uses spatial audio so visitors can hear each other better when their avatars are standing close.